DC Comics Office Tour, Burbank, CA

-Recently I was lucky enough to get the chance to go to California with work.
+Recently I was lucky enough to get the chance to go to California with work and during that time I got to visit the DC Comics Office.
 We were doing registration for 3 co-located shows.
 At the end of the show we had a few days to explore which was great!
 We started in Long Beach and moved across to Los Angeles.

 Now I’ve never been to America before and I’ve always wanted to go, since I can remember.
 So of course I wanted to make the most of it!